What’s Really In Pet Foods?

 Your Pet Food Provides All the Nutrition A Pet needs

 The idea of one pet food providing all the nutrition a companion animal will ever need for its entire life is a myth.

 Cereal grains are the primary ingredients in most commercial pet foods.
 Many people select one pet food and feed it to their dogs and cats for a prolonged period of time.
-Therefore companion dogs and cats eat a primarily carbohydrate diet with little variety.
-Today, the diets of cats and dogs are a far cry from the primarily protein diets with a lot of variety that their ancestors ate.
+Therefore companion dogs and cats eat a primary carbohydrate diet with little variety.
+Today, the diets of cats and dogs are a far cry from the primary protein diets with a lot of variety that their ancestors ate.

 Health Problems Caused by Inadequate Nutrition- Back to Top

 The problems associated with a commercial diet are seen every day at veterinary establishments.
 Chronic digestive problems, such as chronic vomiting, diarrhea, and inflammatory bowel disease are among the most frequent illnesses treated.

 These are often the result of an allergy or intolerance to pet food ingredients.
 The market for “limited antigen” or “novel protein” diets is now a multi-million dollar business.
 These diets were formulated to address the increasing intolerance to commercial foods that animals have developed.
 The newest twist is the truly “hypoallergenic” food that has had all its proteins artificially chopped into pieces smaller than can be recognized and reacted to by the immune system.

 Dry commercial pet food is often contaminated with bacteria, which may or may not cause problems.
 Improper food storage and some feeding practices may result in the multiplication of this bacteria.
 For example, adding water or milk to moisten pet food and then leaving it at room temperature causes bacteria to multiply.
 Yet this practice is suggested on the back of packages of some kitten and puppy foods.